DAI as Degree Program: what is its official status ?

 b.we use "the space of art" for the development of our experimental curriculum at the intersections of art & theory, both seen as un-disciplinary fields.
 The Dutch Education Profiles for Fine Arts and Design and the CROHO registration they constitute, are not adequately reflecting the core of our curriculum.
 Certainly, there is, some common ground to stand on, but for the near future we intend to explore the possibilities for a different, more apt, much better theorised registration in the CROHO register, that will enable us to finally give out a certificate that truly reflects the innovative work we as students, alumni, tutors and partnering institutions have been developing together since nearly two decades.

 On the somewhat sunnier side

 Having said all this: so far the conversion has NOT influenced, let alone changed DAI's ways of studying together.
 The DAI as an outspoken and highly authentic program rocks as never before and the leadership of the joint Master Programmes of ArtEZ University of the Arts has promised to support our ambitions as much as it can.

 In practice, Fashion Held in Common, Fashion Strategy, Werkplaats Typografie and DAI continue to operate and to position themselves as distinguished entities with unique curricula and very specific artistic, socio-cultural, political and affective ecologies - occassionaly meeting each other in the larger formal context of the the newly erected Graduate School of ArtEZ.

-While still not understanding, let alone endorsing the rationale behind the entire profoundly top down "planning neutral" operation, but nevertheless set to comply (for the time being), we recently had to commit to a, for DAI, entirely new accreditation experience: a forced joint venture between the four programmes, this time the overriding profile text for the 4 programs compiled, written and steered by the director and her team at the ArtEZ Graduate School.
+While still not understanding, let alone endorsing the rationale behind the entire profoundly top down "planning neutral" operation, but nevertheless set to comply (for the time being), we recently had to commit to a, for DAI, entirely new accreditation experience: a forced joint venture between the four programmes, this time the overriding profile text for the 4 programs compiled, written and steered by the management of the overriding ArtEZ Graduate School.